On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Smooth Manifold Structure of Regular Systems

-At this point we have two possibilities: either $\{y_n \}_n$ is bounded or it is not.
+At this point, we have two possibilities: either $\{y_n \}_n$ is bounded or it is not.
 If $\{y_n\}_n$ is unbounded, then we can always extract some subsequence $\{z_{n} \}_n$ which diverges to infinity: $|z_n|\to \infty$.
-Since $\varphi \mathfrak{g}_\varepsilon\in\scS_p(\bR^3,\bC^4)$, Theorem \ref{hormander} implies that $ \gR_\varepsilon u_\varphi(z_n)\to 0 $ in the limit $n\to\infty$ and therefore
+Since $\varphi \mathfrak{g}_\varepsilon\in\mathcal{S}_p(\bR^3,\bC^4)$, Theorem \ref{hormander} implies that $ \gR_\varepsilon u_\varphi(z_n)\to 0 $ in the limit $n\to\infty$ and, therefore,

-for all $\varphi\in\scS_p(\bR^3,\bC^4)$, which is a contradiction.
-Therefore, $\{y_{n} \}_n$ must be bounded and so there exists some subsequence $\{w_{n} \}_n$ which converges to some $x\in\bR^4$.
+for all $\varphi\in\mathcal{S}_p(\bR^3,\bC^4)$, which is a contradiction.
+Therefore, $\{y_{n} \}_n$ must be bounded and so there exists some subsequence $\{w_{n} \}_n$ which converges to some $x\in\bR^{1,3}$.
 To conclude, notice that $H$ is closed, it being the continuous inverse of $K$, and therefore $\{w_n \}_n\subset H$ and $w_n\to x$ imply $x\in H$.
 The proof is complete. \end{proof}

-\subsubsection{The general case of particles and antiparticles}
+\subsubsection{The General Case of Particles and Antiparticles}

-Exploiting the closedness of the vacuum local correlation function, it is possible to show that the closedness is preserved in the presence of particles or antiparticles, under suitable hypotheses for the latter case, as for the injectivity.
+It is possible to show that closedness is preserved in presence of particles or antiparticles, under suitable assumptions in the latter case, as for injectivity.
 Again, we stick to the case of smooth solutions, though we do not need to put any restriction on their support this time.